leicesterhackspace/leicester-hackspace-rules/content/storage.md

 so it does not prevent any other members from using any of the equipment.
 If you fail to label your project, then it may be mistaken for being hackable.

-**Proposed rule to be discussed at the general meeting April 2025:**
+**Optional rule to be discussed at the general meeting April 2025:**
 You may not store projects outside a project box for more than 6 months without fortnightly work.
 We do not have the space available.
 Labelled projects will be checked regularly, and you will be asked to remove any expired projects
-**End Proposed rule to be discussed at the general meeting April 2025:**
+**End optional rule to be discussed at the general meeting April 2025**

 If you need to store equipment or projects at the hackspace more permanently, then you can ask the directors for a Project Box.
 To be entitled to a project box, you must pay at least £10 in membership dues.